 The Style Icon's That Kept The Pump Shoe On Trend

 Style icon's such as Jacqueline Kennedy, Audrey Hepburn, and Marilyn Monroe were big fans of the pump, and they frequently wore them to complete their own special fashion look.
 Mrs. Kennedy was known to order twelve new pairs at a time.
 Audrey Hepburn loved pumps, perhaps for their understated elegance.
-The pump's sensible yet sophisticated style has also been a favorite of many other first ladies as well as celebrities.
+The pump's sensible yet sophisticated style has also been a favourite of many other first ladies as well as celebrities.

 Today's pumps are similar to the styles of the past.
 The well-known designers' today have added their own individual twists.
 Making sure to design pump shoes that come in a wide range of different materials', and a good selection of heel heights.

-By the mid 1500s, the woman's pump was born, and worn first on the feet of the servant class.
+By the mid-1500s, the woman's pump was born and worn first on the feet of the servant class.
 Why did servants prefer the pump shoe over any other style of footwear?
-First of all, the pump shoe was very inexpensive, and easy to put on the foot, as well as comfortable.
-Servants didn't have the time or money for the fussy button or lace up shoes of the upper class.
+First of all, the pump shoe was very inexpensive and easy to put on the foot, as well as comfortable.
+Servants didn't have the time or money for the fussy button or lace-up shoes of the upper class.

 It wasn't until the twentieth century that things turned around for the classic pump shoe.
-Time brought about dramatic changes in footwear, and the classic style pump shoe took its rightful place in fashion, and quickly became the shoe style that was associated with style and glamour.
+Time brought about dramatic changes in footwear, and the classic style pump shoe took its rightful place in fashion and quickly became the shoe style that was associated with style and glamour.